 10 critical questions to ask IT Support providers

-A perfect read for IT Managers working for Legal, Accounting or Recruitment SMEs across the Midlands.
+A perfect read for Managing Directors and Business Owners in the Legal, Accounting or Recruitment sector in the Northampton area.

 Have you ever been on the receiving end of resistance from your IT provider?
 Or maybe you have been on the end of appalling customer service, slow response times and failure to meet deadlines – only to then have to deal with disgruntled staff and customers?